tdkimmel2/neovim/README.md

 \<leader\>y = paste to system clipboard
 \<leader\>Y = paste line to system clipboard

+Ctrl-o = jump back to the previous file/location Ctrl-i = jump forward to the next file/location
+Ctrl-6 = switch between previoiusly edited file Backspace = remapped to be the same as Ctrl-6

 Q = do nothing

 ## Insert Mode